Fortinetics Book a call →

 Should we implement 800-171 Rev 2 or Rev 3?

-For CMMC, build to Rev 2 — it's what C3PAOs assess against through at least the first wave of Phase 2 enforcement.
-NIST has published Rev 3 and DoD staged the transition by releasing Organization-Defined Parameters, with rulemaking expected late 2026 to early 2027.
-Track the Rev 3 delta (it adds three control families aligning with 800-53 Rev 5), but don't redesign your environment for it yet — Rev 2 is the current assessable baseline.
+For CMMC, build to Rev 2.
+It is what 32 CFR 170.2 incorporates by reference and what any assessment is scored against, and the July 13, 2026 suspension of the Phase 2 transition explicitly kept Rev 2 enforced through self-assessment.
+NIST has published Rev 3 and DoD staged the transition by releasing Organization-Defined Parameters, but DoD has published no migration date — the CMMC final rule says only that Rev 3 'is not currently applicable to this rule.'
+Track the Rev 3 delta (it adds three control families aligning with 800-53 Rev 5), but don't redesign your environment for it yet; Rev 2 is the current assessable baseline.

 Not sure which fits your situation?